snaphydroponics/user-guide.snaphydroponics.info/_en/replenishment.md

 Leafy vegetables generally reaches marketable size by around three to four weeks after transplant and normally doesn't require replenishment.
-In cases that they must be kept beyond a month or if the working solution level has gone down faster than normal (specially in the summer months) and the working solution level must be replenished, they should be replenished with plain water.
+In cases that they must be kept beyond a month, or if the working solution level has gone down faster than normal (specially in the summer months) and the working solution level must be replenished, they should be replenished with plain water.
 This is because the working solution still has enough nutrients to fuel the plant’s growth.